tbttin/notes/makes/gnu-make-manual.md

   ```
 [#Empty-Targets]

-## Special Built-in Target Names {#Special-Targets}
+## Special Built-in Target Names

 [#Special-Targets]

-## Multiple Targets in a Rule {#Multiple-Targets}
+## Multiple Targets in a Rule

-- When an explicit rule has multiple targets they can be treated in one of two
+- When an explicit rule has multiple targets they can be treated in one
-  possible ways:
+  of two possible ways:

   + As independent targets.